Friz Freleng: Early Schlesinger cartoons

-Harman and Ising (alongside their crew of animators) left Schlesinger's employ over disputes about budgets in 1933.
-Schlesinger was left with no experienced directors and therefore lured Freleng away from Harman-Ising to successfully fix cartoons directed by Tom Palmer which Warner had rejected.
+Harman and Ising (alongside their crew of animators) terminated their contract with Schlesinger over a budget dispute in 1933.
+Schlesinger was left with no experienced directors, so lured Freleng away from Harman-Ising, after Tom Palmer was fired for his poor work on Buddy's Day Out.
 The young animator rapidly became Schlesinger's top director, helming the majority of the higher-budgeted Merrie Melodies shorts during the mid-1930s, and he introduced the studio's first true post-Bosko star, Porky Pig, in the film, I Haven't Got a Hat (1935).
-Porky was a distinctive character, unlike Bosko or his replacement, Buddy.
+Porky was a distinctive character, unlike Bosko's replacement, Buddy.

 As a director, Freleng gained the reputation of a tough taskmaster.
 His unit, however, consistently produced high-quality animated shorts under his direction.

-Friz Freleng directed the largest number of cartoons on the Censored Eleven, a group of Looney Tunes and Merrie Melodies cartoons originally produced and released by Warner Bros. that were withheld from syndication in the United States by United Artists (UA) in 1968 because the use of ethnic stereotypes in the cartoons, specifically African stereotypes, was deemed too offensive for contemporary audiences.
+Friz Freleng directed the largest number of cartoons on the Censored Eleven, a group of Looney Tunes and Merrie Melodies cartoons originally produced and released by WB that were withheld from syndication in the United States by United Artists (UA) in 1968 because the use of ethnic stereotypes in the cartoons, specifically African stereotypes, was deemed too offensive for contemporary audiences.

-David DePatie, when asked about the Japanese beetle in Blue Racer in 1996, said this about Friz's view on race, "It seems like poking fun at certain ethnic groups had always spelled success.
+David DePatie, when asked about the Japanese beetle in the Blue Racer in 1996, said this about Freleng's view on race, "It seems like poking fun at certain ethnic groups had always spelled success.
 Friz had always felt that way in his cartoons, especially with Speedy."

 Metro-Goldwyn-Mayer

-In September 1937, Freleng left Schlesinger after accepting an increase in salary to direct for the new Metro-Goldwyn-Mayer cartoon studio headed by Fred Quimby.
-Freleng served as a director on The Captain and the Kids, an animated series adapted from the comic strip of the same name (an alternate version of The Katzenjammer Kids).
-In November 1938, Freleng became a "junior director" under Hugh Harman but quit after 6 months in April 1939.
+In September 1937, Freleng left Schlesinger after accepting an increase in salary to direct for the new Metro-Goldwyn-Mayer (MGM) cartoon studio headed by Fred Quimby.
+As a consequence of that, Frank Tashlin took over Freleng's unit, while Cal Howard (later Ben Hardaway) and Cal Dalton took over Tashlin's old unit.
+Freleng served as a director on The Captain and the Kids, an animated series adapted from the comic strip of the same name (an alternate version of The Katzenjammer Kids), which was received poorly compared to Harman and Ising's Happy Harmonies series, leading to Freleng being reunited with his former co-workers and becoming a "junior director" under Hugh Harman.
+Freleng quit in April 1939.

 Back with Schlesinger and Warner Bros.

-Freleng happily returned to Warner Bros. in mid-April 1939 when his MGM contract ended.
-One of the first Looney Tunes cartoon shorts directed by Freleng during his second tenure at the studio was You Ought to Be in Pictures, a cartoon short which blended animation with live-action footage of the Warner Bros. studio (and included staff such as story man Michael Maltese and Schlesinger himself).
+Freleng happily returned to Warner Bros. in mid-April 1939 when his MGM contract ended and as a result, Ben Hardaway and Cal Dalton were demoted, with Freleng assuming leadership of their former unit; Freleng's original unit had since come under the supervision of Chuck Jones.
+One of the first Looney Tunes cartoon shorts directed by Freleng during his second tenure at the studio was You Ought to Be in Pictures, a cartoon short that blended animation with live-action footage of the WB studio (and included staff such as story man Michael Maltese and Schlesinger himself).
 The plot, which centers around Porky Pig being tricked by Daffy Duck into terminating his contract with Schlesinger to attempt a career in features, echoes Freleng's experience in moving to MGM.